NC

 Concession Pattern

-Sixth moisture exceedance in 18 months.
+Sixth endotoxin exceedance in 18 months.
 Each decision looked reasonable.
 Together, they revealed a supplier who can't meet spec.

 type